What Is Passive Aggressive in Relationships: Types & Impact

 -

-In many families, passive aggression takes the form of parents expressing disappointment through guilt rather than direct discussion.
-Statements like, “I guess I’ll just do it myself since no one cares enough to help me,” are common examples.
+In many families, it comes up when parents express disappointment through guilt rather than direct discussion.
+Statements like “I guess I’ll just do it myself since no one cares enough to help me” are common examples.
 These remarks aim to elicit a response without openly addressing the underlying issue.

 Similarly, families may avoid difficult topics entirely, using silence or deflection instead of open communication.
 This avoidance perpetuates a cycle of unresolved emotions.